amiiir-sarfi/CS224n/Assignment 3/README.md

-The "data" floder was removed
+The "data" and "results" floders were removed